Emotional regulation

 The Approach

-High-Conflict Couples Therapy is a structured, skills-based approach developed by Alan Fruzzetti and grounded in Dialectical Behavior Therapy (DBT).
-It is designed for couples caught in recurring escalation cycles where emotional dysregulation, not poor communication, is the core problem.
-Standard couples therapy often fails in these relationships because communication tools cannot be accessed when emotion is dysregulated.
+High-Conflict Couples Therapy is a skills-based approach developed by Alan Fruzzetti and grounded in Dialectical Behavior Therapy (DBT).
+It is designed for couples caught in recurring escalation cycles where high emotional intensity, not poor communication, is the core problem.
+Standard couples therapy often falls short in these relationships because communication tools cannot be accessed when emotions are running high.
 This model addresses that directly: regulation and safety come first, then communication and validation skills, then deeper relational work.
+The approach is non-blaming: high emotional intensity is understood as a nervous system response, not a character flaw in either partner.
 The program typically runs 12 to 20 sessions, tailored to the couple's specific pattern and pace.

 At a Glance